ereyomi/ereyomi/README.md

 I help to bring web and app related dream to live.

-I currently work remotely as a Software Engineer at [YokunBo](https://www.yokunbo.com/) a software studio based in Nigeria that works delivers solutions with partners globally.
+I currently work remotely as a Software Engineer at [Yokunbo Software Studio](https://www.yokunbo.com/) a software studio based in Nigeria that works delivers solutions with partners globally.

 - 🌱 I’m currently learning - [golang](https://golang.org/)
 - 📫 How to reach me: [LinkedIn/in/ereyomi](https://linkedin.com/in/ereyomi/)